 Damon’s career mirrors those of many Broadway greats, whether it be proving himself as a performer under the brightest of Broadway lights, handling career crossroads, and thriving in different types of roles on a team or cast.
 We even played some Baseball meets Broadway trivia in this week’s 7th Inning Stretch!

 Off the field, Damon continues to do some tremendous work with his own foundation.
 The Johnny Damon Foundation aims to raise and donate funds to charitable organizations, and assists local and national programs that provide leadership and growth opportunities for disadvantaged children at risk.
-You can find more information at the foundation’s Facebook Page and Website.
+You can find more information at the foundation’s Website.

 Hosted by Al Malafronte

 Connect with Break a Bat! on Instagram: @break_a_bat_podcast